Violin Concerto (Barber)

 Samuel Barber completed his Violin Concerto, Op.
 14, in 1939.
-It is a work in three movements, lasting about 22 minutes.
+The violin concerto has three movements and lasts about 22 minutes.

 History

 In 1939, Philadelphia industrialist Samuel Simeon Fels commissioned Barber to write a violin concerto for his ward, Iso Briselli, a graduate from the Curtis Institute of Music the same year as Barber, 1934.
 The Barber biographies written by Nathan Broder (1954) and Barbara B. Heyman (1992) discuss the genesis of the concerto during the period of its commission and the subsequent year leading up to the first performance.
 Heyman interviewed Briselli and others familiar with the history in her publication.
 In late 2010, previously unpublished letters written by Fels, Barber, and Albert Meiff (Briselli's violin coach in that period) from the Samuel Simeon Fels Papers archived at the Historical Society of Pennsylvania became available to the public.

 Barber accepted Fels's advance and went to Switzerland to work on the concerto.
 Barber started working on the first two movements in Switzerland during the summer of 1939.
 He hoped to complete the concerto in the early fall to meet the October 1st deadline, but his plans were interrupted due to World War II.
 In late August, he went to Paris and then took a ship to the USA, arriving in early September.
 After spending a short time with his family in West Chester, PA, he continued his work on the concerto in the Pocono Mountains.

 In Barber's account, he continues that he gave Briselli "the completed first two movements (about 15 minutes of music)" in "the middle of October" and "he seemed disappointed that they were not of virtuoso character—a bit too easy."
 Barber then says he asked Briselli "what type of brilliant technique best suited him; he told me he had no preference."
 Barber continues: "At that time, he did not apparently dislike the idea of a 'perpetual motion' for the last movement."
 However, Briselli's account was that he liked the first two movements very much but suggested a more virtuosic third movement.

 In mid-November, Briselli showed the two completed movements to his violin coach in New York City, Albert Meiff, who was immediately critical of the work from a violinistic standpoint.
 Meiff proceeded to write Fels a letter (November 13) in which he stated that the violin part had to undergo a "surgical operation", giving the reason that "[t]he technical embellishments are very far from the requirements of a modern violinist" and that the piece was unsuitable in its present state for performance by Briselli.
 Meiff said that he would rewrite the violin part in the two completed movements, and suggested that the third movement be written "with a knowledge of the instrument."